kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 GDBMSs are relational doesn't mean they don't offer value beyond RDBMSs.
 DBMSs are very complex software systems and they make a ton of design tradeoffs in terms of what they optimize for.
 There is a very distinctive set of technical features that GDBMSs should optimize for and excel in, where RDBMSs and SQL traditionally don't.
-Next, This feature set is exactly what
+This feature set is exactly what
 Kùzu aims to perfect over time, which is what I hope to articulate in this post.
 In short: GDBMSs do offer a ton of value if